Poona Community Enhancement & Infrastructure Planning

 2018

-Despite the agreed community position on the 10 Pillars and all the work that had already progressed, in April 2018 one resident emerged and strongly advocated that the proposed new boating facility should be on Poona Point, not on the creek.
+Despite the agreed community position on the 10 Pillars and all the work that had already progressed, in April 2018 one resident emerged and strongly advocated that the proposed new boating facility should be on Poona Point, not on the creek nor an upgrade of the existing Owen Cox St ramp.

-There was no indication of any real support for the idea.
+Subsequently, discussed at length at community general meetings to which there was no indication of any community support for the idea.
 The alternative was well and truly addressed and dismissed as an option on environmental and economic grounds.
 Marine Parks about this time released a ‘green paper’ regarding protection of rocky headlands on the Strait.
 Poona Point is one such rocky headland.

 MSQ completed their hydrographic work and the raw data confirmed that the site on Poona Creek offered far greater access than the existing ramp or other possible foreshore sites.